FarronF/limerick-council-meetings/meetings/2019/09/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th July 2019.md

 based on a standard scope and timeframe, which is determined by an inspection

-of the property at the outset.---
+of the property at the outset.
+---
 7

 The above measures will be reviewed on a monthly basis to assess progress made